machinetranslate/machinetranslate.org/quality/quality-estimation.md

 More companies have researched or launched quality estimation internally.
 They do not provide quality estimation to others.
 - Amazon
 - Microsoft
-- Transperfect
-- Unbabel
 - VMware
+- Facebook AI Research
 - eBay
 - SAP
-- Facebook AI Research
 - MusixMatch
 - Wayfair
+- Unbabel
+- Transperfect
+- CrossLang
+- Fair Trade Translation

 *Note: This list is incomplete.*